-Required Textbook: Entrepreneurship, 8th edition (2010), McGraw-Hill, by Robert D. Hisrich, Michael P. Peters, and Dean A. Shepherd, available at the campus bookstore.
+Required Textbook: Entrepreneurship, 9th edition (2012) used past semester, McGraw-Hill, by Robert D. Hisrich, Michael P. Peters, and Dean A. Shepherd, available at the campus bookstore.
+The textbook will serve as a reference guide.
 Additional readings and case studies will be assigned, particularly pertaining to managerial economics and strategic management.
 Textbook readings and lectures are NOT substitutes for each other.

-Requirements: You will be expected to generally use your Duke e-mail account and access Sakai for the course website, particularly to download reading assignments from the RESOURCES folder.
+Requirements: You will be expected to generally use your Duke e-mail account and access Sakai for the course website, particularly to download readings and assignments from the RESOURCES folder.
 There will be terms and definitions to memorize, but the central focus of this course will require critical thinking on your part to analyze entrepreneurship issues and case studies.
 In this upper-division course you are expected to contribute actively and thoughtfully in coursework and discussions.
 If you must miss a class due only to official University business, formal religious observance, or personal emergencies, it is YOUR responsibility to obtain notes from fellow students and information and handouts from the course website.